cwhelchel/hunterlog/docs/STATS.md

 described above.

 Once you have this adi file, proceed to the next step.

+> [!WARNING]
+> You should also probably remove some unneeded adif fields from the adi log.
+A log
+> file that is too large could cause very poor performance.
+The video above shows
+> a good way to do this with ADIF master.

 ### Step 2 - Load file into hunterlog